Why Am I Following Random Accounts On Instagram? Two Reasons And How To Fix It

 Sometimes, you may notice random people in your following list on Instagram.
 You probably don’t remember pressing the follow button, much less have any idea about these profiles.

-If you’re in this situation right now, don’t worry, your account is not haunted or anything.
 While seeing random accounts on Instagram may be considered a serious security issue, it’s actually not that difficult to solve.
-Here are the two most common reasons why this is happening:
+Here are the most common reasons why this is happening:

 How To Fix Instagram Following Random Accounts

 Again, regardless of the reason, fixing the issue is quite easy.
-Just follow these methods below and you’ll be sure to solve the problem in no time at all.
+Just follow these methods below.

 For most people, the reason why their accounts are following random people on Instagram is because of third-party apps, or apps that are linked to your Instagram account.